Stewart-Jumbe/E-commerce/README.md

 <br />

 A new customer account can be created by using the **/customeracount/create** extension.<br>
-To succefully This request requires providing input data inside Postman Body in specified format.
+To succefully perform this request follow the instructions below.

 ###### Using Postman: